-To generate, suppress, or revert to default for a single event, enter the specific number or event short name.
+Specifies the event number or short name, which can generate, suppress, or revert to default for a single event.
 If no event number or name is specified, the command applies to all events in the application.
-To display a list of all event short names use the event-control command.
+To display a list of all event short names, use the event-control command.